barjimen/barjimen/README.md

 - **Push_Swap** : This project will have you sort data into a stack, with a limited set of instructions, and using the fewest possible actions. <br>
 - **Minishell** : The goal of this project is to create a simple shell.
 You will learn a lot about processes and file descriptors. <br>
+- **Cub3D** : This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever.
+It will enable you to explore ray-casting.
+Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way. <br>
 - **UX/UI:** Designing a public interest initiative by creating a dedicated mobile app and responsive website.

 ## 🌱 Learning at